 Let’s consider a much more extreme attack scenario.
 Suppose an attacker invests in a fake chain, increasing the price block by block, with a 1 percent increase each block.
 This would be rejected by all the online nodes, but there is a risk that nodes just coming online would accept it as valid (since it follows the 1 percent rule).
 This case is solved with the notarizations performed by Komodo's Notary Node network.
 Notarizations are used with features like delayed Proof of Work (dPoW) security and Platform Synchronizations.

-After the notary nodes all agree on a recent blockhash (after the small reorgs), a notarization is submitted to the network for validation.
+After the notary nodes all agree on a recent blockhash (after the small reorgs), a notarization is submitted to the peer to peer network for validation.
 All the nodes validate the notarization, if and only if they already had the identical blockhash for the corresponding block height.
 This record is made permanent on the local chain, the Komodo, chain and finally on the Bitcoin chain.
 The only way a notarization can happen is if all the notary nodes, which are always online, are in agreement.
 This allows new nodes coming online (bootstrapping) to differentiate between a fake chain and the honest chain.

 There is really only one theoretical attack that has a chance of working: creating a fake chain and controlling a vast majority of notary nodes.
 But even if such an attack is successful, it would only create a chain split among the nodes that were not online.
 Such a chain split would be detectable automatically, and the community can be informed that there is an attack in progress.
 This attack vector is purely theoretical.